Knoxville and Maryville TN

 - Breathing problems

-- Unpleasant, eating and showing appearances
+- Unpleasant eating habits and showing tongue while chewing

 - Soreness of the teeth and tongue